In this post, we look at the nine literary terms you need to know as readers and writers.

-A theme can be found by answering this question: What does the protagonist learn about himself or herself in the story?
+A theme can be found by answering this question: What does the protagonist learn in the story?

 Themes usually convey a message, which may reveal the beliefs and opinions of the author.
 The theme is usually revealed through the plot.

-Sometimes referred to as the narrative, the plot in a sequence of events that the author uses to tell the story.
+Sometimes referred to as the narrative, the plot is a sequence of events that the author uses to tell the story.
 Most plots occur chronologically.
 In fact, readers prefer linear stories.

 You have a plot when: